potatoeggy/eifueo/docs/sph4u7.md

 Space is also relative.
 An observer moving at a higher constant velocity will have space contract — this phenomenon is known as **length contraction**.

 Where $L_s$ is the length/distance measured of an object at the same location and at rest relative to a stationary observer, and $L_m$ is the length/distance from a different reference frame:
-$$L_m=\gamma L_s$$
+$$L_m=\frac{\gamma}{L_s}$$

 From different inertial reference points, there can never be agreement on whether events are simultaneous.
-Because time slows down for an obserer moving faster, one event will also appear to happen first.
+Because time slows down for an observer moving faster, one event will also appear to happen first.

 ## Resources